songlining/vault-k8s-demo/README.md

 The `auth-test` branch contains scripts that show how to safely delegate Kubernetes auth method management without exposing root credentials.
 This follows the principle of least privilege by creating specialized tokens with minimal required permissions.

+## Prerequisite

+Tested on Docker Desktop on MacOS, using "kind" to manage the cluster.

 ## Test Scenario

 **Goal**: Create and manage multiple Kubernetes auth methods at different paths using a least-privileged child token.